How to Deploy .NET Applications on Linux for Production — Complete Security-First DevOps Guide (2026)

 dotnet --list-runtimes

-Step 1: Secure Directory & Permission Strategy
+Step 1: Secure Directory Structure and File Permission Strategy for .NET on Linux

-Option A: Manual Deployment (Learning Strategy)
+Option A: Manual Deployment (Development and Learning)

 sudo mkdir -p /home/$USER/webapps/DemoApp/source